linode/docs/docs/guides/development/concepts/heap-data-structure/index.md

 ## What Is the Max-Heap Data Structure?

-In a max-heap, each node in the tree is equal to or greater than its child nodes.
+In a *max-heap*, each node in the tree is equal to or greater than its child nodes.
 That is considered its heap property.
 Using the heap algorithm described above, nodes would switch to ensure that the parent always has a higher value than its child nodes.

-For example, start with an array like this one: `[39, 111, 4, 98, 247, 62, 14]`.
+For example, start with an array like this: `[39, 111, 4, 98, 247, 62, 14]`.
 The steps that follow walk through applying the algorithm to the array.
 Visualizations are provided each time a nodes' position is swapped, and again for the completed heap tree.

 1. Create a node for the first value in the array, `39`.